ohlylo/SplunkReboots/README.md

 # SplunkReboots
 Ansible roles to manipulate Splunk clusters, particularly to automate reboots after OS patches

+## Basic Order of Operations
+1) Check all servers in inventory with ping to see who's alive
+2) Work on the Cluster Manager:
+  a.
+Enable maintenance mode
+  b.
+Reboot the server
+  c.
+Wait for it to ping again
+  d.
+Verify that Splunkd starts up
+3) Work on the Indexers, serially, one at a time:
+  a.
+Reboot the server
+  c.
+Wait for it to ping again
+  d.
+Verify that Splunkd starts up
+4) Work on the Deployer and Search Heads:
+  a.
+Reboot the server
+  c.
+Wait for it to ping again
+  d.
+Verify that Splunkd starts up
+5) Work on the Cluster Manager again:
+  a.
+Disable maintenance mode

 ## Role Descriptions
 ### indexer_offline
 Executes ```splunk offline``` on a Splunk clustered indexer